CrossLangNV/C4C_term_extraction/README.md

 The base64 encoded UIMA Cas returned by the POST request to `http://localhost:5001/chunking` will contain a SOFA_ID view, and SENTENCE_TYPE and PARAGRAPH_TYPE annotations (see `media/TermExtraction.config`).
 A POST request to `http://localhost:5001/extract_terms` will add the same annotations, but also the TOKEN_TYPE and NER_TYPE annotations (terms and named entiies, see below).

+## Example:

+In `user_scripts/send_request.py` we provide various examples for posting requests to the API.
+One can run `send_request.py` from the command line `python3 send_request.py`.
+Detected annotations will be printed to the screen.

 ## 1) Chunking

 Both sentences/segments and paragraphs are detected.
 For this the `text` posted is added as a Sofa to a Cas object at the SOFA_ID view.
 Next sentences are annotated in this view via the SENTENCE_TYPE, and paragraphs via the PARAGRAPH_TYPE annotation.
 For more details we refer to the source code, and in particular to `src/annotations/annotations.py`, and the `.add_sentence_annotation(self,  )` and `.add_paragraph_annotation(self, )` methods of the `AnnotationAdder` Class.